 - Pride – Sometimes requesting help from people in your life who you trust and those who believe in you.

-I had a friend say to me once after leaving a movie on a Sunday night, “You are so lucky that you don’t have to be up in the morning to go to an office tomorrow and have people bitching at you.
+Once after leaving a movie on a Sunday night, I had a friend say to me, “You are so lucky that you don’t have to be up in the morning to go to an office tomorrow and have people bitching at you.
 Your life is so cool and easy.”
-This statement really annoyed me at first, but I knew she wasn’t saying it with malicious intent and really felt that my life was ‘cool and easy.’
-It’s because good entrepreneurs usually make it look that way.
-People who don’t work in this space have no clue what sacrifices are made to be here.
-I love global travel (you can read about traveling solo here), but haven’t left the country in years.
-I miss my seasonal Anthropologie and Anna Sui dresses, but I don’t need to buy 5 of them a year.
-I know these sacrifices sound like 1st world problems, but these and many more enjoyable aspects of my life were indeed sacrifices for me.
+Initially this statement really annoyed me, but I knew she wasn’t saying it with any mal intent rather she was just ignorant to the struggles of a fresh entrepreneur.
+People who don’t work in this space have no clue what sacrifices must be made to be your own boss.
+I love global travel (you can read about traveling solo here),

-Being my own boss has put so much in perspective about what is important in life for me and that’s doing the work that I love every day, working for myself, and with my clients.
-I get to coach people into better parts of their life and support an array of artists in their development of new music or new work.
+Being my own boss has put so much in perspective about what is important in life.
+I am so grateful to be able to do the work that I love every day.
+I get to coach people into better parts of their lives and support an array of artists in their development of new music or work.
 With that comes great sacrifice and great reward.
 You have to decide what’s best for you.
-Are you willing to make the sacrifices required to be your own Boss, Girl?
+Are you willing to make the sacrifices required to be your own boss?

 Once you have decided that you are then you must read, The 7 Things You Must Do Before Starting Your Own Business by Nely Galan.